openjdk/guide/src/index.md

 [Committers](https://openjdk.java.net/bylaws#committer) can use the _**hg**_ `push` command to propagate changesets into the repositories.

 Most developers will only find a need to create changesets in one or two repositories.
-However, it is important that before any changesets are pushed, the corresponding forest pull and merge with the destination forest be performed; otherwise there is a risk of breaking the build.
+However, it's important that before any changesets are pushed, the corresponding forest pull and merge with the destination forest be performed; otherwise there is a risk of breaking the build.

     $ hg push